xtanaa001/Xiaoqi-Homepage/content/research.md

 I am most excited by problems where theoretic results provide rich insights into the design of real-world platforms.
 For instance, a large part of my current research focuses on problems at the intersection of mechanism design and online algorithms.
 The goal is to design economic incentives and algorithms that lead to efficient  online decision-making for networked systems despite the presence of  strategic user behaviors and incomplete future information.

-- **Online Knapsack Problems with Packing Costs**.
+*Online Knapsack Problems with Packing Costs*.
 This is how you inject arbitrary HTML code to the head and foot areas.
 This is how you inject arbitrary HTML code to the head and foot areas.
 This is how you inject arbitrary HTML code to the head and foot areas.
-This is how you inject arbitrary HTML code to the head and foot areas.

-- **Online Scheduling with Convex Supply Costs**.
+This is how you inject arbitrary HTML code to the head and foot areas.  *Online Scheduling with Convex Supply Costs*.
 I am most excited by problems where theoretic results provide rich insights into the design of real-world platforms.
 For instance, a large part of my current research focuses on problems at the intersection of mechanism design and online algorithms.
 The goal is to design economic incentives and algorithms that lead to efficient  online decision-making for networked systems despite the presence of  strategic user behaviors and incomplete future information.

-*Applications*.
-Online decision-making is resource allocation in computer networks.
-This is how you inject arbitrary HTML code to the head and foot areas.
-For example, this site has a file `layouts/partials/foot_custom.html` to support LaTeX math via MathJax and center images automatically. *App 2: Vehicle Routing in Transportation Networks*.
-This is how you inject arbitrary HTML code to the head and foot areas.
-For example, this site has a file `layouts/partials/foot_custom.html` to support LaTeX math via MathJax and center images automatically:

 $$ \psi'(p) = \frac{1}{\varphi'\left(\varphi^{-1}(p)\right)} = \frac{1}{\varphi'(y)}. $$

 This is how you inject arbitrary HTML code to the head and foot areas.
 This is how you inject arbitrary HTML code to the head and foot areas.
 This is how you inject arbitrary HTML code to the head and foot areas.

-### Related Papers
+#### Related Papers

 > - **X. Tan**, A. Leon-Garcia, et al., ‘‘Online Knapsack Problems with Weight-Dependent Packing Costs”, preprint.
 > - **X. Tan**, A. Leon-Garcia, et al., ‘‘Online Scheduling of Continuous Resources with Time Flexibility and Convex Supply Costs”, preprint.